 How to get to Turneffe

 The resort runs a departing guest transfer service from the resort to Belize City and its airport on Wednesday and Saturday mornings.
 It returns to the resort with arriving guests on Wednesday and Saturday afternoons.
 These transfers take around 1½ hours by boat and are included in the package price.
-It is possible to arrive on other days of the week but then the transfer will be a paid extra.
-If you have money to burn, it is also possible to charter a helicopter from the airport and fly over the Blue Hole before landing at the resort, if you prefer; flight time is about 30 minutes in total.
+It is possible to begin your vacation on other days of the week but then the transfer will be a paid extra.
+If you have money to burn, it is also possible to charter a helicopter from the airport and fly over the Blue Hole before landing at the resort; flight time is about 30 minutes in total.